 Belong To transitioned to E-Vetting in 2017.
-This process will be explained to vetting subjects prior to them beginning the process by their (prospective) line manager.
+This process will be explained to vetting subjects prior to them beginning the process by their the Director of Youth Services or the HR & Volunteer Manager.

 Step 1 - Identification Check

 Identification of the vetting subject will be verified by either their (prospective) line manager.
 The identification provided must be accepted under the NVB 100-point check list below.